Trump and co-defendants re-up their efforts to disqualify DA Fani Willis | CNN Politics

 Former President Donald Trump and seven of his co-defendants in the Georgia 2020 election subversion case are seeking an immediate appeal of last week’s ruling that allowed Fulton County District Attorney Fani Willis to remain on the sprawling racketeering case.

 To appeal the matter immediately – before trial – defendants must obtain Fulton County Superior Court Judge Scott McAfee’s permission.
-If he approves the request, a three-judge panel of the 11th US Circuit Court of Appeals would decide whether to take up the matter.
+If he approves the request, the Georgia Court of Appeals would decide whether to take up the matter.

 “Whether District Attorney Willis and her Office are permitted to continue representing the State of Georgia in prosecuting the Defendants in this action is of the utmost importance to this case, and ensuring the appellate courts have the opportunity to weigh in on these matters pre-trial is paramount,” Steve Sadow, Trump’s lead attorney in the case, wrote in a Monday court filing.

-Note: CORRECTION: This story has been updated to reflect which court could potentially consider Trump’s appeal request.
-It has also been updated with additional context.